Bin-Chen-Lab/sigatlas/README.md

 sigatlas(expr=other_expdata, cellmarker=geneSet, organism="Other")
 ```

-This function performed the cell enrichemnt for the different tissues.
+This function performs cell enrichemnt based on a user-defined cell marker genes.

 ## Data input

-The expression data should contains the normalized expression values with gene symbols in rows and samples in columns. sigatlas package uses the normalized expression value (TPM or FPKM value).
-The gene signatures for Human and mouse tissues are provided in the package, but if anyone wants to use their own gene signature for the cells, they can use their own signature.
-The signatures should be a list of genes.
-Currently, gene signature of 16 healthy human organ tissues and 23 mouse tissues namely, "Adipose", "Adrenal_gland", "Bladder", "Blood", "Bone_marrow", "Brain", "Breast", "Eye", "Gut", "Heart", "Intestine", "Kidney", "Liver", "Lung", "Muscle", "Omentum", "Ovary", "Pancreas", "Placenta", "Pleura", "Prostate", "Retina", "Skin", "Spleen", "Stomach", "Testis", "Thymus", and "Uterus" are available.
-So, users can perform the analysis for these tissues. if anyone wants to use their own signature they can also use this package.
-They will have to create a list with cell names with their markers.
-Additionally, they will have to provide “Other” in the 'organism' name.
-If anyone have control and disease dataset, they can combined all the samples in one matrix and use it.
+The expression data should contain the normalized expression values with gene symbols in rows and samples in columns. sigatlas package uses the normalized expression value (TPM or FPKM value).
+The gene signatures for human and mouse tissues are provided in the package, but if users can input gene signatures of the cells of their interest.
+The signatures comprise a list of genes.
+Currently, gene signatures of 16 healthy human organ tissues and 23 mouse tissues namely, "Adipose", "Adrenal_gland", "Bladder", "Blood", "Bone_marrow", "Brain", "Breast", "Eye", "Gut", "Heart", "Intestine", "Kidney", "Liver", "Lung", "Muscle", "Omentum", "Ovary", "Pancreas", "Placenta", "Pleura", "Prostate", "Retina", "Skin", "Spleen", "Stomach", "Testis", "Thymus", and "Uterus" are available.
+If users want to use their own signatures, they will need to create a list with cell names along with their markers and specify "Other" in the "organism".
+If user plan to compare the enrichment between two groups, it is recommended to combine samples into a single matrix.

 ## Contributors

-sigatlas is developed by BinChen lab.
-Any questions or feedback can be
+sigatlas is developed and maintained by BinChen lab (http://binchenlab.org/).
+Any questions or feedback should be
 addressed to Rama Shankar, PhD, <ramashan@msu.edu> or Bin Chen, PhD, PI,
 <Chenbi12@msu.edu>